 Green tea is just like wine: the flavours and tastes are affected by the area and climate in which it is grown as well as the various methods of cultivation.

 Is matcha the same as green tea?

 Matcha is a form of green tea that comes from Japan.
 While traditional green tea is made by steeping the whole leaf, matcha is made by grinding the tea leaves into a fine powder.
-This process makes it more potent and it is believed that one cup of matcha equal 10 cups of green tea in terms of antioxidants and nutrient value.
-However do note that the caffeine content of one cup of matcha is the same as one cup of coffee.
+This process makes it more potent and it is believed that one cup of matcha equals 10 cups of green tea in terms of antioxidants and nutrient value.
+However, do note that the caffeine content of one cup of matcha is the same as one cup of coffee.

 What are the benefits of green tea?

 Green tea has an incredibly high concentration of antioxidants like polyphenols, flavonoids, catechins and epigallocatechin gallate (EGCg).

 These antioxidants have been shown to reduce the risk of cancer, heart disease and stroke, and will help your system remove cell-damaging free radicals and metallic ions.